dMetrics/ir-bm25-benchmark/README.md

 index_field_lengths = '1'
 ```

+These options apply to the two text fields of the document collections.
+More details about indexing can be found in this [function](benchmark/manticore/prepare.py).

 **NOTE 2:**
 The following MS ranking options are set for the evaluation of the ES-like BM25 behaviour:
 ```shell